NIT-DGPortal/StudentPortal/README.md

 * Configure environment variable using **python-decople**

-* Navigate to pro1 and run the following command in your terminal.
+* Navigate to pro1 and rename .env.example to .env

+* Run the following command in your terminal.

   ```bash
   > python manage.py runserver